Causes & Symptoms

 - These include the use of steroid creams or ointments, and steroid-sparing creams such as tacrolimus or pimecrolimus for skin affected in sensitive areas, such as the face.

 - Many patients respond to light therapy (NB-UVB), or your specialist may recommend combining light therapy with a photosensitising medication.
 Light therapy can be carried out at our Westmead and Darlinghurst sites.
-Extended courses are often needed for a good outcome and a noticeable benefit is not usually seen until completing three months of therapy.
+Extended courses of therapy are often needed for a good outcome and a noticeable benefit is not usually seen until completing three months of therapy.

 - In people with stable vitiligo, surgery might be an option.
-This involves using the patient’s own skin or pigment cells that are be transplanted from the unaffected skin into the affected areas.
+This involves using the patient’s own skin or pigment cells that are transplanted from the unaffected skin into the affected areas.
 Techniques used for melanocyte transplantation include punch grafting, as well as suction blister grafting and novel cellular grafting techniques, which are all offered at The Skin Hospital.

 - Products derived from hydroquinone can be used to lighten the darker surrounding skin (to reduce contrast) in circumstances where the affected skin is not responding to other treatments, or when the vitiligo is particularly extensive or affecting areas such as the face.